Quidvio/NoAnyPercent-Datapack/README.md

-# NoAnyPercent-Datapack
+# NoAny% Datapack
-Datapack that allows you to skip the any% section of an AA Speedrun and start at End Busting
+Datapack that allows you to skip the any% section of an AA Speedrun and start at End Busting.

+---

+(WIP)
+## Features